Main Hero

 Advanced

-Technically, a domain transfer uses Extensible Provisioning Protocol (EPP) to authenticate and authorize the process.
-The registrant must unlock the domain, obtain an authorization code (also known as EPP or transfer code), and approve the transfer through confirmation emails.
+A domain transfer uses Extensible Provisioning Protocol (EPP) to authenticate and authorise the process.
+The registrant must unlock the domain, obtain an authorisation code (also known as EPP or transfer code), and approve the transfer through confirmation emails.
 Registrars may impose restrictions such as a 60-day lock after new registrations or ownership changes, in compliance with ICANN’s Transfer Policy.

-Advanced domain transfer scenarios include bulk transfers during corporate acquisitions, migration to enterprise-grade registrars with advanced DNS and security tools, and compliance-driven transfers for regulatory or brand protection purposes.
-Domain transfers may also involve DNS updates, which if mismanaged, can cause downtime.
+Domain transfer scenarios can include bulk transfers during corporate acquisitions, migration to enterprise-grade registrars with advanced DNS and security tools, and compliance-driven transfers for regulatory or brand protection purposes.
+Transfers may also involve DNS updates, which, if mismanaged, can cause downtime.

 Metrics